-We all make mistakes.
+We all make mistakes with email marketing.

 And I’ve made a few big ones along the way, so I’m going to be completely transparent and tell you all about what I did and what I wish I had done differently.